Question (a) Give reasons for the following :

 (c) In your option , in what way can Akash express his gratitude towards the teacher and Salman ?
 [3M]

-(c) Akash can express his gratitude by thanking his teacher and Salman for their support.
-He could also show appreciation by working hard in class, participating actively, and being helpful to others when possible, reflecting the kindness he received.
+(c) Akash can express his gratitude by thanking both the teacher and Salman for their support.
+He could also offer to help others in the future, showing the same kindness and concern that was shown to him.

 Question: In the following ray diagram the correctly marked angles are :